reprise-bliss/reprise/README.md

 development packages into a new repository.

-Furthermore repositories can be pulled from other machines which might be useful to deliver packages to magnetron instances which might run for example on an EC2 instance.
+Furthermore repositories can be pulled from other machines which might be useful to deliver packages to magnetron instances which might run, for example, on an EC2 instance.

 ## Installation